-When you decide to welcome a new dog into your family, it’s essential to find the right dog breed for you.
-Different breeds come with varied personality traits, exercise requirements, health issues, and responsibilities.
+When you decide to welcome a new dog into your family, finding the right dog breed for you is essential.
+Different breeds have varied personality traits, exercise requirements, health issues, and responsibilities.
 This is no

 Greyhounds mix well with a lot of different breeds.
 In this article, we’ll look specifically at the attributes and issues of a Greyhound-Golden Retriever Mix.